IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Further Discussions

 \subsection{Related Works}

+Benchmarking is widely used in reviews and standardized evaluations of a particular field, providing unique insights~\citep{sun2024gcbench}.
 To the best of our knowledge, there exists no established benchmark specifically dedicated to evaluating imbalanced learning on graphs.
 Our \modelname~represents the foundational effort in this domain, encompassing both node-level and graph-level challenges related to class- and topology-imbalance.
 This section compares and contextualizes our contributions within the broader landscape of imbalanced graph learning.
 We position our work in relation to notable surveys in the field.

-\cite{liu2023survey} comprehensively reviews the landscape of imbalanced learning on graphs, outlining key terminologies and taxonomies related to problem types and solution strategies.
+\citet{liu2023survey} comprehensively reviews the landscape of imbalanced learning on graphs, outlining key terminologies and taxonomies related to problem types and solution strategies.
 It establishes a foundational understanding crucial for addressing skewed data distributions in graph-based tasks.

-Focused on the challenges of GNNs in practical applications, \cite{ju2024survey} addresses issues such as imbalance in data distribution and the robustness against noise, privacy concerns, and out-of-distribution scenarios.
+Focused on the challenges of GNNs in practical applications, \citet{ju2024survey} addresses imbalance in data distribution and the robustness against noise, privacy concerns, and out-of-distribution scenarios.
 It highlights solutions that enhance the reliability of GNNs in real-world settings.

-\cite{ma2023class} specifically explores class-imbalanced learning on graphs, emphasizing the integration of graph representation learning with imbalanced learning techniques.
-It provides a taxonomy of existing approaches and outlines future directions in the evolving field of graph class-imbalanced learning.
+\citet{ma2023class} specifically explores class-imbalanced learning on graphs, emphasizing the integration of graph representation learning with imbalanced learning techniques.
+It provides a taxonomy of existing works and outlines future directions in the evolving field of graph class-imbalanced learning.

 In contrast to these surveys, our \modelname~offers a practical benchmarking package tailored explicitly for imbalanced graph learning.
 By systematically evaluating the performance of algorithms across various imbalance types, \modelname~provides a standardized package for assessing the efficacy and robustness of existing and future methods in this emerging field.
 While existing surveys establish the theoretical underpinnings and methodological approaches in imbalanced learning on graphs, \modelname~offers a concrete tool for empirical validation and comparison.
 This practical focus enables researchers and practitioners to not only understand the theoretical aspects but also to apply and benchmark algorithms effectively across diverse real-world graph datasets.